mattwhaas/ahmcomicsite/README.md

 # ahmcomicsite
 //Hello.
 //This is my comic website.
-//Hitting left and right on the keyboard will change the comics.
+//It's fairly normal, but the 4 panel comics themselves will shift around
+//if the screen is too small.
 //The rest of it should hopefully be self-evident.